Skip to main content

 This content is for educational purposes only and does not constitute financial advice.
 Consult a qualified financial advisor before making financial decisions.

-Withdrawing money from an annuity before the surrender period ends or before age 59½ can cost you 20% to 30% in surrender charges, IRS penalties, and taxes.
+If you need to get cash out of your annuity, the costs can add up fast.
+Withdrawing before the surrender period ends or before age 59½ can cost you 20% to 30% in surrender charges, IRS penalties, and taxes.
+We see people shocked by this number every day.
 Selling future payments to a buyer like CSF avoids both the surrender charge and the 10% IRS penalty.

 Looking to access your annuity funds?
 Before you surrender and pay penalties, call CSF at (800) 317-3769 for a free comparison, selling vs. surrendering.
 No obligation.